Restructuring and insolvency in South Africa: overview

 Parent entity (domestic or foreign)

 A parent entity is liable for its insolvent subsidiary if the parent entity used the insolvent subsidiary to conduct its own affairs.
 The parent entity's corporate veil will be pierced.
 Liability is not limited to the parent entity and can extend to its shareholders.

 Setting aside transactions

-Within six months before liquidation and immediately after the disposition, the liabilities of the company exceeded its assets (unless the person to whom the disposition was made proves it was done so in the ordinary course of business and did not prefer one creditor over another).
+By an insolvent with the effect of preferring one creditor above another, if made within six months before the liquidation and, immediately after the disposition, the liabilities of the debtor exceeded its assets (unless a person in whose favour the disposition was made can prove that it was made in the ordinary course of business, without the intention to so prefer).

-Where a company disposes of any business or goodwill belonging to it and the sale is not properly advertised to creditors under the Insolvency Act, the sale will be void against creditors for six months after disposition and will be void if the company is liquidated any time within that period.
+If a company disposes of any business or goodwill belonging to it and the sale is not properly advertised to creditors under the Insolvency Act 1936, the sale is void against creditors for six months after disposition and void if the company is liquidated in that period.